kaczla/list-apps/README.md

   - Tags: Machine Translation
 - LineSelect [🛈](https://github.com/chfritz/lineselect)
   - A shell utility to interactively select lines from stdin and output them to stdout.
 This allows you to effectively pause the pipeline to make a manual selection before the pipeline, or other composed command, continues.
-  - Tags: pipeline, command line, source: JavaScript
+  - Tags: command line, pipeline, interactive, source: JavaScript
 - llama [🛈](https://github.com/antonmedv/llama)
   - Llama is a terminal file manager.
 It allows for quick navigation with fuzzy searching.
 Llama is very simple and minimalistic.
   - Tags: terminal, file manager